Najnomics/PhantomPortfolio-/README.md

    - 🔧 Need proper hook address generation for Uniswap v4 integration
    - 🔧 This is a deployment/testing issue, not a core logic problem

-2. **Frontend Implementation** - Currently only exists in documentation:
-   - ❌ No React/TypeScript frontend code
-   - 🔧 Need to implement portfolio management UI
-   - 🔧 This is a separate development effort from the core smart contract

 3. **Advanced Features** - Some placeholder implementations remain:
    - 🔧 `_determineTokenIn()` needs proper token selection logic